Skip to content

 Documents and external links

-Learn more about the Aged Care Quality Standards.
-These documents and websites offer help, strategies, and practical information.
+The below resources offer help, strategies, and further information about the Aged Care Quality Standards.
 Brief descriptions are provided for each document or link.

 Aged Care Quality Standards information

-View the Aged Care Quality and Safety Commission resources to help you understand what the Aged Care Quality Standards mean for your care.
+View the Aged Care Quality and Safety Commission resources to find out more about what the Aged Care Quality Standards mean for your care.

-Download this handy poster to view the consumer outcome statements for each of the Aged Care Quality Standards, in English and 25 other languages.
+Download this handy poster to understand what to expect from each of the Aged Care Quality Standards.

 Aged Care laws in Australia